 The watch has a programmable intensity backlight to read data when it is dark or at night.

-In “watch” mode, the Traverse displays an impressive amount of useful information that can also be found in “recording” or “navigation” mode.
+In “watch” mode, the Traverse displays an impressive amount of useful information that can also find in “recording” or “navigation” mode.
 We describe this data in the next section.

 GPS sensor: ultra-fast hooking and GLONASS reception